RunOnFlux/account-abstraction/aa-schnorr-multisig-sdk/README.md

 ## About
 * ERC-4337 Account Abstraction
   * `MultiSigAccountAbstraction` class extends [Alchemys's](https://github.com/alchemyplatform/aa-sdk/tree/main/packages/core) `BaseSmartContractAccount`.
-It allows to interact with Smart Contract Account.
+It allows to interact with the Smart Contract Account.
   * `MultiSigAccountSigner` class extends [Alchemys's](https://github.com/alchemyplatform/aa-sdk/tree/main/packages/ethers) `AccountSigner` and is designed to build and send multi-sig user operations.
 * Schnorr Signatures
   * `Schnorkell` is the key element of the package.
-It manages signature's nonces and has methods for signing messeges, like: `sign()` and `multiSigSign()`.
+It manages signature's nonces and has methods for signing messages, like: `sign()` and `multiSigSign()`.
   * `SchnorrSigner` extends `Schnorkell` and manages key pairs (private and public) to generate Schnorr Signatures.
-  * `SchnorrMultiSigTx` class has te be used to create single multi-signature transaction.
-Signers, User Operation Hash and User Operation Request data have to be known upfront to initialize transaction signing process.
+  * `MultiSigUserOpWithSigners` class has to be used to create a single multi-signature transaction.
+Signers, User Operation Hash and User Operation Request data have to be known upfront to initialize the transaction signing process.

 ## Requirements: